 Melt dark chocolate and coconut oil in a double boiler over simmering water.
 Stir occasionally until mixture is completely melted and smooth.
 Set aside.

 Whisk together eggs, honey, and vanilla in a small bowl.
 Add egg-mixture to pureed sweet potato, whisking until fully incorporated.
-Add in cocoa powder, arrowroot starch, baking soda, and salt, whisking until combined.
-Stir in pecans.
+Add in cocoa powder, arrowroot starch, baking soda, and salt, followed by melted chocolate and pecans.
+Whisk until combined.

 Pour batter into prepared pan (there may be extra batter, which you can distribute among muffin tins for individual-sized brownies, if desired).
 Bake 30-35 minutes, or until toothpick inserted in center of brownies comes out clean.